 I used to call The Old Man, “Pop.”
 Maybe we called him Pop because this is what The Old Man called his father before him.
 Pop worked long, hard hours.
 He was not the tallest man around.
 To me though; The Old Man was larger than life.
 His hands were strong.
 In fact, Pop’s hands were the strongest I had ever seen.
 There was no one else in the world like him.
 And yes, whenever the argument came up in the classroom; I always swore, “My Old Man can beat up your Old Man!”

 One night, I recall Mom was at her wit’s end.
-Stricken again with gastroenteritis, I was recently sent home from the hospital, but the nausea had not given way.
+Stricken again with gastroenteritis, I was recently sent home from the hospital, but the nausea had not gone away.
 I could not eat, sleep, or find a comfortable spot on the bed and pillow.
 I cried all day.
-Even Mom’s secret weapon of running the side of my head and whispering, “Sshhhhh,” all seemed to fall short.
+Even Mom’s secret weapon of running her hand on the side of my head and whispering, “Sshhhhh,” all seemed to fall short.
 Then The Old Man came home.